 PRE-I: Patents Awarded: Total utility patents awarded for the most recent three calendar year period.
-Based on legislative staff guidance, Board staff query the USPTO database with a query that only counts utility patents: "(AN/"University Name" AND ISD/yyyymmdd->yyyymmdd AND APT/1)".
+Based on legislative staff guidance, Board staff query the USPTO database with a query that counts patents before excluding design patents: "University Name".as. and @pd >=YYYYMMDD</br> AND (B1.AT.
+OR B2.AT.).
 System totals may include duplicate counts if the same patent is awarded to staff/faculty at more than one SUS institution.
 Source: United States Patent and Trademark Office (USPTO).